-The Impact of Parent/Carer Learning Disability
+The Impact of Parent/Carer Learning Disability on Parenting

-Dates Times Venue Location 7 th November 2023 9.30am to 4.30pm Stockton-on-Tees 7 th February 2024 9.30am to 4.30pm Hartlepool
+Dates Times Venue Location 4 th July 2025 9.30am to 4.30pm Stockton on Tees 18 th November 2025 9.30am to 4.30pm Hartlepool

 Designed For: All those who work directly with children and/or undertake assessment of children/young people and their families e.g. Professionals from Health (level 3 and above), GP's, Education/Childcare (Designated Leads); Social Care workers, Police; Her Majesty's Prison and Probation Service, CAFCASS, etc.